DSACMS/gov-codejson/CONTRIBUTING.md

 If you would like to comment and provide feedback on the metadata standard, please let us know by filing an **issue on our GitHub repository.**

-We encourage agencies to contribute by submitting a pull request to [include their extended schema in the repository](../schemas).
+We encourage agencies to contribute by [submitting an agency schema addition issue](https://github.com/DSACMS/gov-codejson/issues) to [include their extended schema in the repository](../schemas).
 This helps foster collaboration and ensures shared improvements benefit the wider community.

 For CMS, we are open to adding more fields to CMS code.json for any metadata the agency sees value in collecting.
 Request new metadata fields by filing a metadata field addition issue [here](https://github.com/DSACMS/gov-codejson/issues/new?template=metadata-field-addition.md).